 One thing I’d like for you to know is that Lady Astor was someone my mother looked up to.
 Therefore, I grew up regarding her with awe as well.
 I grew up in Richmond,Virginia.
 My mother worked downtown, and being a history buff, she often walked us over to the Capital Building and Governor’s mansion.
 While learning other things about Virginia’s history, we never failed to walk to the place where a portrait of Lady Astor, Nancy Langhorne, was displayed.
 Mother often repeated the stories of Lady Astor’s help in our family and her accomplishments on the world stage!
 I never met her, but my mother’s mother did.
 Not only did she know her, my grandmother Kate’s life was majorly affected by Lady Astor’s good graces!

 First let’s get straight how we are kin to Lady Astor.
-Our common ancestor is Henry Scarsbrook Langhorne, 1790-1854.
+Our common ancestor is my third great grandfather, Henry Scarsbrook Langhorne, 1790-1854.
 Henry married twice and had thirteen children in all.
 One of those was my 2nd great-grandfather, James Steptoe Langhorne, b.
 1822.
 One of his brothers was John Scarsbrook Langhorne, b.
 1817.
 John Scarsbrook Langhorne was the father of Chiswell Dabney Langhorne, b.
 1843, whom mother called “Cousin Chilie”.
 Chilie was the father of Nancy Langhorne, Lady Astor.
 So this makes her my 2nd cousin twice removed. .
 The chart makes it clearer:

 Nancy Witcher “Lady Astor” Langhorne (1879 – 1964) is your 2nd cousin 2x removed